chef/automate/components/automate-chef-io/content/docs/iam-v2-api-reference.md

 ### Removing Members from a Policy

-Specify just members to remove from a policy's membership via this HTTP request.
+Specify members to remove from a policy's membership via this HTTP request.
 The removed members still exists within Chef Automate, but are no longer associated with this policy.

 *In the browser:* **Settings**  >> **Policies** >> [select a policy] >> **Members** >> [open control menu for target member] >> Remove Member